bloominstituteoftechnology/Precourse/Lesson4-JS-III/README.md

     delete newObject.removeThisProperty;
 ```

-It is rare we will see the use of the delete keyword, many find best practice to be setting the vlaue of a keyword to "undefined".
+It is rare we will see the use of the delete keyword, many find best practice to be setting the value of a keyword to "undefined".
 It will be up to you when the time comes.

 ## Methods